Underground Astronauts

 The Underground Astronauts is the name given to a group of six scientists, Hannah Morris, Marina Elliott, Becca Peixotto, Alia Gurtov, K. Lindsay (then Eaves) Hunter, and Elen Feuerriegel, who excavated the bones of Homo naledi from the Dinaledi Chamber of the Rising Star cave system in Gauteng, South Africa.
 The six women were selected by the expedition leader, Lee Rogers Berger, who posted a message on Facebook asking for scientists with experience in paleontological excavations and caving, and were slender enough for cramped spaces.
-Within ten days of the post, Berger had received sixty applicants and chose six scientists to make up his expedition team.
+Within ten days of the post, Berger had received almost sixty applicants and chose six scientists to make up his expedition team.

 The Rising Star Expedition

 In November 2013, the National Geographic Society and the University of the Witwatersrand funded an expedition called the Rising Star Expedition for a twenty-one day excavation at the Rising Star cave system in Gauteng, followed by a second expedition in March 2014 for a 4-week excavation in the Dinaledi Chamber.
 The first expedition retrieved 1,550 pieces of bone belonging to at least fifteen individuals, found within 1 m2 of clay-rich sediments.
 Out of the fossil assemblage found, only twenty bones in the human anatomy were not found in the assortment.

 The six scientists had to pass through three points of difficult terrain in the cave to reach the bone chamber.
 The first is referred to as "Superman's Crawl," which required one arm held forward to pass, similar to Superman's flight.
 They then had to climb vertically up a rock surface, known as the "Dragon's back," and finally pass through a slender opening and descend 30 meters into the Dinaledi chamber.
 Because of the difficulty of the expedition and their exploration of the Dinaledi Chamber, the six women were given the name "the Underground Astronauts."